Pairwise Target Rotation for Factor Models: Proposed Method

-As mentioned earlier, to more easily motivate the approach, we will first assume that the manifest variables have associated questions so that a realized value for a manifest variable is obtained by asking a question to a respondent.
+As mentioned earlier, to more easily motivate the approach, we will first assume that the manifest variables have associated questions, such that a realized value for a manifest variable is obtained by asking a question to a respondent.
+In particular, aside from the correlation matrix of the manifest variables, we still have information on the associated questions, which we will leverage by using the \textit{semantics} of the questions.
 Later on, this assumption will be relaxed without prejudice to the premise.

-Now, in a collection of factor models that are deemed plausible or statistically valid, those that are more interpretable are preferred as they are more practically useful and they convey ``real meaning'' \parencite{semanticsFA}.
-Hence, an interpretability criterion is introduced shortly, which will be the basis for assessing the interpretability of a factor model.

-The main premise of the interpretability criterion is that since data is obtained by asking questions to a respondent (i.e., a human that understands or interprets the meaning of a question), the meanings of the questions themselves affect the responses.
-This premise is related to the proposition of \textcite{semanticLoadings} that reading the questions affects the responses. \textcite{semanticLoadings} asserted the proposition based on the Dual Coding Theory described in \textcite{dualCoding1991} and the Deep Lexical Hypothesis described in \textcite{deepLexical2022}.

-The criterion is about whether the ``groupings'' of manifest variables in a factor model make sense based on the semantics.
-Particularly, questions that have similar meanings must also have similar responses.
-For example, if the two questions ``Do you love BINI\footnote{BINI is a popular girl group in the Philippines whose fans are called \textit{blooms}.}?'' and ``Are you a bloom?'' are asked to the same respondent, their responses will most likely be similar as these two questions practically talk about the same thing.
+Now, according to \textcite{giesler2026}, constructing a (psychological) questionnaire can be divided into three broad stages: 1) identifying the construct(s) of interest, 2) generating and wording the items (i.e., the questions), and 3) statistical analysis and evaluation.
+Although \textcite{boateng2018} divided the broad phases differently and focused on different steps, their foundational guide for questionnaire or scale development generally coincide with these three steps, as well.
+Focusing on the first step, note that questionnaire development starts with determining the construct (or constructs), which refers to the latent phenomenon (e.g., concept, attribute, behavior) that the research or questionnaire aims to examine (e.g., measure) \parencite{boateng2018}.
+Examples of constructs include depression, anxiety, and stress, such as in the Depression Anxiety and Stress Scale (DASS) from \textcite{lovibond}.
+Although, as illustrated with several examples earlier, latent phenomena or constructs are not limited to psychometric or psychological research.

+Then, questions are generated based on the identified target construct.
+They are generally related (or expected to be related) to the construct (although, some may be eventually deemed irrelevant and removed from the final questionnaire), and are derived from examining the descriptions of the construct itself (e.g., using theories, from literature review), from preliminary exploration (e.g., based on focus groups, obtaining responses through interviews), or (ideally) both, as discussed in \textcite{boateng2018} and \textcite{giesler2026}.